'Salah should have been higher' - Klopp joins Ballon d'Or debate

 In 2021, Bayern added another Bundesliga title, to make it nine in a row, and Lewi even broke legend Gerd Muller's record of 41 Bundesliga goals in a season.

-His German compatriot, midfielder Toni Kroos, did not agree at all with the decision to award Messi number one.
+Real Madrid midfielder Toni Kroos did not agree at all with the decision to award Messi number one.

 Speaking on his podcast, he said: "It's absolutely not deserved."